tcard/sgo/README.md

 }
 ```

-In fact, when the first return type from such operations (receiving from a channel, type-asserting, reading from a map) is a pointer, map, interface, channel, or function, SGo will forbid you to perform it without expecting a second "OK" value.
+In fact, when the first return type from such operations (receiving from a channel, reading from a map) is a pointer, map, interface, channel, or function, SGo will forbid you to perform it without expecting a second "OK" value.
 This is because those types [don't have a zero value in SGo](#zero-values-of-pointers-maps-functions-channels-and-interfaces), so you need to make sure the operation succeeds.

 ## Representation in Go code